redpanda-data-university/rp-use-cases-algo-trading/02-data-collection/README.md

 ````
 Make sure to follow all of the steps in the **Prerequisites** section first before running these commands.
 ___
 1. Pull historical price data for the symbols and time range listed in the [config file](config/__init__.py).
+Note the following commands will take several seconds to run and will produce approximately 75,000 records to your local Redpanda cluster.
     ```sh
     python -m examples.alpaca.historical_prices

     # example output
     Pulling historical data for symbols: ['TSLA']
-    Produced 670 records to Redpanda topic: price-updates
+    Produced 75481 records to Redpanda topic: price-updates
     ```

 2. Pull historical market news for the symbols and time range listed in the [config file](config/__init__.py).